-Social actions make it easy for you to give people meaningful ways to advance your cause.
+Social Actions make it easy for you to give people meaningful ways to advance your cause.
 You can create petitions, polls, donation appeals and more!
-Your supporters get a quick and easy way to sign their name and email address, and even donate, with social actions.
+Your supporters get a quick and easy way to sign their name, share their email address, and even donate!
 It happens inside Facebook and requires little to no typing on your supporters part.

 ActionSprout Social Actions

 On Facebook your new Social Action will appear as a link post.
 That means a large featured image, title and the first few lines of your contest will all appear in the post.
 As with all posts, you can write a message at the top.